ArunaStorage/documentation/docs/get_started/basic_usage/13_How-To-Hooks.md

 ## Introduction

-Hooks are the way to automate internal processes in the AOS and/or to integrate external services to extend functionality.
+Hooks are the way to automate internal processes in Aruna and/or to integrate external services to extend functionality.
-Once created, they're available globally in the AOS, and Projects must be associated with them to be included in their trigger cycle.
+Once created, they're available globally in Aruna, and Projects must be associated with them to be included in their trigger cycle.
 The action that triggers the specific hook is defined by its trigger type.

 The individual trigger types currently include: